johnny-quesada-developer/easy-threads-workers/README.md

 });
 ```

-**easy-web-worker** is designed to enhance the capabilities of the **Worker** class by integrating a pattern of cancelable promises from the [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) library.
+**easy-threads-workers** is designed to enhance the capabilities of the **Worker** class by integrating a pattern of cancelable promises from the [cancelable-promise-jq](https://www.npmjs.com/package/cancelable-promise-jq) library.
 For straightforward tasks, it simplifies the process by eliminating the need to configure webpack or other bundlers.
 And for more complex requirements, the **StaticEasyWebWorker** class allows the integration of easy worker and cancelable promises capabilities into your static workers.

 Start enhancing your applications with robust, cancelable promises and easy web worker integration today! 🌐

-Experience it in action with a [Live Example featuring text-diff](https://johnny-quesada-developer.github.io/easy-web-workers-example/) 📘.
+Experience it in action with a [Live Example featuring text-diff](https://johnny-quesada-developer.github.io/easy-threads-workerss-example/) 📘.

 For a comprehensive understanding, watch our informative [introduction video](https://www.youtube.com/watch?v=CK-Uri9lDOE) 🎥.
-You can also dive deeper into the code and explore on [easy-web-workers-examples](https://github.com/johnny-quesada-developer/easy-web-workers-example) 🧩.
+You can also dive deeper into the code and explore on [easy-threads-workerss-examples](https://github.com/johnny-quesada-developer/easy-threads-workerss-example) 🧩.

 ## Creating a simple Web Worker